monicastellanos/monicastellanos/README.md

 - 👋 Hi, I’m @monicastellanos
 - 👀 I’m interested in learning new things everyday
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Adobe After Effects
 - 💞️ I’m looking to collaborate in any project
 - 📫 How to reach me: mcastellanosp8@gmail.com or https://www.linkedin.com/in/m%C3%B3nica-castellanos-pomares/